ayaankhanjawad-byte/ayaan_igreflex/README.md

 Computer Science Engineering student with a strong interest in software engineering, backend development, and scalable application development.

+Currently working as a **Software Engineering Intern at Terralogic**, gaining practical experience in enterprise software development and modern engineering practices.

-Passionate about building reliable software, solving algorithmic problems, and continuously improving engineering skills through practical development and problem solving.
+Passionate about designing reliable applications, solving algorithmic problems, and continuously improving software engineering skills.

 ---